k1LoW/deck/README.md

 #### Available fields

 - `presentationID`: Google Slides presentation ID.
 When specified, you can use the simplified command syntax.
+- `title`: title of the presentation.
+When specified, you can use the simplified command syntax.

 Note: This feature is reserved for future enhancements.